jpaulorc/Leaning-Python/README.md

 # Learning-Python

-Repository used to save my notebooks and py files.
+Notebooks and py files used to learn Python.